gcbeltrao/gcbeltrao/README.md

 Hello there, I’m Gabriel Beltrão.
-I’m interested in learning as much as possible to become a full-stack developer.
-Now I'm focused on javascript on the moment.
+I graduated in civil engineering and I'm in the process of transitioning careers.
-I’m currently learning React.js
+I’m currently learning Python
 📫 How to reach me: gbcarvalhof@gmail.com